 Before you leave with your truck

-Rest assured, you will know how to drive your truck with confidence before you leave the rental location.
+Rest assured, you will know how to drive your truck with confidence before you leave the truck rental location.
 Your Agent will show you how to drive the truck and operate all its features.
-He or she will answer any questions you have and, together, you and your agent will make a pre-trip inspection.
+They will answer any questions you have and, together, you and your agent will make a pre-trip inspection.
 This way you won’t have to worry about being charged for minor pre-existing scratches or scrapes later.
 We also offer protection plans to minimize your risk.
-So protect yourself, consider one or more of our protection plans if your insurance policy does not cover truck rentals.
+To protect yourself, consider one or more of our protection plans if your insurance policy does not cover truck rentals.
 Most credit cards and auto insurance companies do not offer coverage for truck rentals, so we offer options to protect you and your belongings.

 - Limited Damage Waiver